Nikki Sixx: Personal life

 From May 1989 to November 1996, Sixx was married to his first wife, Playboy Playmate Brandi Brandt; they have three children: Gunner Nicholas Sixx (born January 25, 1991), Storm Brieann Sixx (born April 14, 1994), and Decker Nilsson Sixx (born May 23, 1995).

 One month after the divorce from Brandt, Sixx married his second wife, actress and Playmate of the Month for September 1995, Donna D'Errico.
 Sixx and D'Errico have one daughter, Frankie-Jean Mary Sixx (born January 2, 2001).
 D'Errico has a son, Rhyan (born 1993), from a previous relationship.
 They separated shortly after their daughter's birth, and reconciled months later when Sixx completed rehab.
 They separated again on April 27, 2006, and divorced in June 2007, with D'Errico claiming irreconcilable differences.

 Sixx dated tattoo artist Kat Von D from 2008 to 2010.
 A few months after their breakup, Sixx and Von D were spotted back together.
 Sixx was featured on an episode of Von D's reality television show LA Ink in 2008, in which Von D gave him a tattoo of Mick Mars, lead guitarist of Mötley Crüe.
 On August 25, 2010, Sixx issued a statement that their relationship had dissolved.
-It was reported on October 19, 2010, that Nikki and Kat had gotten back together.
+It was reported on October 19, 2010, that Sixx and Von D had gotten back together.
 On October 27, 2010 Kat Von D confirmed to USA Today that indeed she and West Coast Choppers owner Jesse James were still together, debunking original reports that she and Sixx had reconciled.

-On November 4, 2010, Sixx was spotted at the Call of Duty: Black Ops Launch Party in Santa Monica, California with Courtney Bingham.
-On November 26, 2012, Nikki revealed to the public that he proposed to Courtney while vacationing in St. Barts.
+On November 4, 2010, Sixx attended the Call of Duty: Black Ops Launch Party in Santa Monica, California with Courtney Bingham.
+On November 26, 2012, Nikki revealed to the public that he proposed to Bingham while vacationing in St. Barts.
 They were married on March 15, 2014.

 Bingham gave birth to their first child together, Ruby Sixx on July 27, 2019.
 Sixx announced the birth through social media.

 Sixx practices Transcendental Meditation, as he considers it an important self-help technique.

+In 2017, Nikki partnered with Leica Camera for the photography exhibition “Conversation with Angels” at the Leica Gallery in Los Angeles.
+This exhibit was open from October 4 through November 5 and showcased Sixx' street photography from his travels all over the world.

-During an interview with Wall of Sound, Nikki revealed he's working on a children’s book with his wife and a coffee table poetry/photography book.
+During an interview with Wall of Sound, Sixx revealed he is working on a children's book with his wife and a coffee table poetry/photography book.